The best hotels in Hvar

 Most of Hvar Town's Old Town is pedestrian-only, which is great for wandering and terrible if you've overpacked.
 Hotels like Hotel Park Hvar and Hotel Amfora are accessible by car from the west side of town, which matters if you're hauling luggage.
 If you're arriving by catamaran from Split, the dock puts you directly on the Riva, 3 minutes walk from most central hotels.

-Hvar's best neighborhoods
+Hvar's best hotel regions

 Most visitors default to Hvar Town and stop thinking there.
 That's fine if you want the party scene, but Stari Grad and Jelsa offer quieter water, cheaper rates, and fewer people doing boat-selfies at 2am.
 Prioritize Hvar Town for nightlife and atmosphere, but don't sleep on Stari Grad if you want your holiday to actually feel like a holiday.